 Help for the Undecided Reader

-Consider an activity called “blind date with a book.”
-Surprise books are either wrapped or titles written on slips of paper that students pick from a jar.
+Have you ever encountered a reader who is unsure of what book to choose?
+It's a common dilemma that prevents many people from diving into the world of reading.
+Sometimes, they just haven't stumbled upon that one book or genre that ignites their passion.
+Consider an activity like “blind date with a book.”
+Surprise books are either wrapped or titles written on slips of paper that readers pick from a jar.
 Oftentimes, book genres (e.g., mystery, graphic novel, biography) are labeled to give the reader at least an idea of the topic.

 How Do I Run a Successful Passive Library Program?

 Once your program is up and running, the happy buzz and goings-on around the library become more of an active program than a passive one!
 It's your students and library community that provide the excitement.
 Consider these five great tips to ensure passive programming success.